hung-weiLee/Space-Shooter-Game-Development/README.md

 # Space-Shooter-Game-Development
-- Use of Architectural pattern and Design pattern for Game development
+- A space shooter game developed with Java Libgdx Framework, which uses of Architectural pattern and Design pattern for Game Programming.

 ## Project Vision
 - Project Vision.txt